TmacMai/multimodal-fusion/README.md

 Belows are the detailed introductions of our fusion methods:
 1. HFFN (Hierarchical Feature Fusion Network)
+Some of the codes are borrowed from https://github.com/soujanyaporia/multimodal-sentiment-analysis.
+We thank very much for their sharing.

+Some modifications have been made to obtain better performance (80.45 on MOSI) such that some details are different from the paper:

+For raw datasets, please download them from: https://github.com/soujanyaporia/multimodal-sentiment-analysis/tree/master/dataset (you need to create a 'dataset' folder and place the downloaded data in it.)

+To run the code: python mosi_acl.py
+We test the code with python2, and the framework is Keras.
+You can also change the hyperparameters.

 If you need to use the codes, please cite our paper: